Saint Anselm College: Performing arts – Dana Center

 The Dana Center for the Humanities is the premier performing arts center on the campus of Saint Anselm College.
 The center was home to the nationally recognized humanities program, "Portraits of Human Greatness", and is also the headquarters for the student theater group, the Anselmian Abbey Players.
-The Anselmian Abbey Players have been a center of theater, culture and music on campus for over 60 years.
+The Anselmian Abbey Players have been a center of theater, culture and music on campus for over 75 years.
 This tradition began in the fall of 1949 with a production of "Career Angel".
 Since then, this student-run organization has enjoyed a long record of excellence.
 The Abbey Players offer students the opportunity to develop their artistic talents both on and off the stage, stressing the importance of self-esteem, teamwork, and leadership.
-The Dana Center also hosts many touring companies throughout the year.
+The Dana Center hosts many touring companies throughout the year.
 These performances include classical theater, contemporary dance, concerts, and films.
 These performances attract visitors from throughout the region.
 On stage, international and domestic performers stage both traditional and modern programs ranging from contemporary Indian dance to Piedmont blues to Russian classical music.

-The Dana Center has continued to be the site of the presidential debates since 2000.
+The United States Presidential debates have been held either in the Dana Center or in the Sullivan Arena since 2000.

 Residence halls

 34 buildings on campus are devoted to student housing, with approximately 95 percent of the student body living on campus.
 The majority of freshman males live in Dominic Hall, while most freshman females reside in either Joan of Arc Hall (commonly referred to as JOA) or Baroody Hall.
+Juniors and seniors often live in 4 or 5 person apartment or townhouse style housing on campus.

 Joseph Hall

-The campus underwent a substantial facelift in 2009, as new faculty offices and instructional spaces were created within the newly renovated Saint Joan of Arc Convent, which is now known as Joseph Hall.
+The campus underwent a substantial facelift in 2009, as new faculty offices and instructional spaces were created within the newly renovated Saint Joan of Arc Convent, which is known as Joseph Hall.
 Joseph Hall is named after the third Abbot of Saint Anselm Abbey and former Bishop of Portland, Maine, Bishop Joseph John Gerry.
+In the summer of 2025, Joseph Hall is undergoing another renovation to become a student residence hall.

-At an estimated cost of $2.5 million, Joseph Hall has a Bloomberg trading room, where business students learn to use a Bloomberg terminal for real-time tracking of financial markets.
-Constructed in 1919, Joseph Hall served as the first monastery outside of Alumni Hall for over 100 Benedictine monks.
-In 1955, when the current abbey was built, the Sisters of Saint Joan of Arc, from Quebec, Canada moved in from Bradley House (across campus), and the building was renamed the "Saint Joan of Arc Convent."
+Constructed in 1919, Joseph Hall served as the first monastery outside of Alumni Hall between 1919 and 1955.
+In 1955, when the abbey was built, the Sisters of Saint Joan of Arc, from Quebec, Canada, moved in from Bradley House (across campus), and the building was renamed the "Saint Joan of Arc Convent."
 Their departure in 2008 ended over 50 years of service to the college, as the sisters were cooks, seamstresses and performed other domestic services for the monastic community.